 The London Borough of Hounslow is committed to protecting and respecting your privacy.
-Through this Privacy Notice we have sought to be as transparent as possible to fully explain how your personal data is held and processed.
+Through this Privacy Notice we have sought to be as transparent as possible and fully explain how your personal data is held and processed.

 Information we collect

-- Date of birth
+- Date of Birth / Age

-- Housing information relating to your council tenancy
+- Housing information relating to your Council tenancy

 - IP Address (if using our website)